wustep/ai-explorations/tic-tac-toe/outputs-1.md

 The game is now over.
 We tied.
 ```
 The above prompt was not reliably dealing with the opposite corner strat (eg. O-1, X-5, O-9).
 Modified that part a bit more clearly.
 AI still infers BOB's response at the very end if it's obvious, but it seems to be better at dealing with the opposite corner strat.
+0 temperature.
 ```
 These are your system instructions.
 Follow this very carefully.